Vonksdesu/Anythings/README.md

 ---

+## Troubleshooting & FAQs

+### ❓ My mod is still broken after running the fixer.
+What should I do?
+If you have successfully run the program but your mod is still not working, please check the following:

+* **Check the Premium Skin Requirement**: Some skin mods are specifically designed to replace *premium, paid, or event-exclusive* character skins rather than the character's default skin. **You must actually own that specific premium skin in-game** for the mod to work.
+If you do not own the required premium skin, the mod will remain broken even after updating the hashes.
+* **Read the Mod Creator's Instructions**: Always carefully read the instructions, description, and requirements provided by the original mod author on GameBanana.
+Some mods require extra steps, specific settings, or unique files to function correctly.
+In many cases, a broken mod is caused by user error or missing a step in the author's guide, rather than an outdated hash.

+---

 ## Disclaimer

 This project is not my own original creation from scratch; I am simply maintaining and updating it of my own volition to keep the tool working for the community.